Northbreeze/Northbreeze.github.io/_posts/2016-01-22-second_blog_post_copy.md

 </p>
 I used both programming and human analysis to retrieve 40,000 HTML pages, analyze the data, and produce information that was relevant for the strategic marketing department of Christie Digital.

 To succeed in my thesis, it was essential to cluster pages according to their content.
 I chose k-means algorithm (with each cluster accounting for no more than 10% of the overall count) and [CLUTO](http://glaros.dtc.umn.edu/gkhome/cluto/cluto/overview) for the clustering function.
 This enabled me to produce clusters with similar content (matching key words), which were ready for human analysis.
-I think this method is really useful in text minign and web mining area, that's why in this post I intend to talk about k-means clustering algorithm in R and provide an example.
+I think this method is really useful in text mining and web mining area, that's why in this post I intend to talk about k-means clustering algorithm in R and provide an example.

 ### Clustering